-We are here to help Aboriginal People and their families.
+We are here to help older Aboriginal people and their families.

-There are many ways we can help you and your family, such as:
+There are many ways we can help you and your family,:

-- Understanding the aged care system and all the steps you need to take to access services that suit you;
+- Understanding the aged care system and the steps you need to take to access services that suit you

 - How to deal with a problem you are having with an aged care service provider.